dubinsky/dubinsky/_posts/2021-02-04-bintray-is-dead.md

 I signed up for Sonatype at https://issues.sonatype.org/secure/Signup!default.jspa with dub@podval.org email address.

+Originally, I used the same credentials for deploying artifacts are use to log into https://oss.sonatype.org/ (OSSRH).
+In early 2024, those stopped working: now, a token needs to be [generated](https://central.sonatype.org/publish/generate-token/#releasing-to-central) and used [supplied](https://central.sonatype.org/publish/publish-gradle/#releasing-to-central), together with its password, as credentials.

-The same credentials are used at https://oss.sonatype.org/ (OSSRH) and for deploying artifacts.
-To make them available to Gradle, I put them into `~/.gradle/gradle.properties`:
+To make credentials available to Gradle, I put them into `~/.gradle/gradle.properties`:
 ```properties
 mavenCentralUsername=dub
 mavenCentralPassword=...